Back

 Program Description

-The VA Southern Nevada Healthcare System (VASNHS) internship was developed to address community and Veteran Health Administration needs within the greater Las Vegas Metropolitan area with respect to recruiting and training newer psychologists.
+The VA Southern Nevada Healthcare System (VASNHS) internship was developed to address community and Veteran Health Administration needs within the greater Las Vegas Metropolitan area with respect to recruiting and training new psychologists.
 VASNHS is steadfast in its commitment to providing high quality training to psychology interns with emphasis toward preparation in public sector careers.

 Internship Training Opportunities